nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       1. Test case: `edit-task 1 date: 29-11-2020`<br>
             Expected: No task will be edited as you cannot edit deadline with date attribute.

-   1. Prerequisites: The first task in the list is a event task.
+   1. Prerequisites: The first task in the list is an event.
       1. Test case: `edit-task 1 date: 29-11-2020`<br>
         Expected: The event date of the first task displayed in the task list will be updated to "29-11-2020".
       1. Test case: `edit-task 1 datetime: 29-11-2020 23:59`<br>